samuelwanck/drone-delivery-challenge/README.md

 shorter delivery time is soon to be made.
 - Its okay to fail fast if the input file contains an invalid line (e.g. missing order timestamp) and not continue.
 If we should continue, then the invalid line should be noted for the client user and skipped.
+This might have to change depending on how the scheduler would be used.
-- The hour value for the provided order timestamps are the clock value (1-24)
+- The hour value for the provided order timestamps are the clock value (0-23)
+- The input file will not contain deliveries that cannot be completed before 10 PM.
+This case can be accommodated for by scheduling the remaining deliveries for the next day or simply stating that these deliveries could not be made in the output.
+For the sake of timeliness, I did not cover this case.